"We have shown our resilience and strength to meet whatever challenges the future holds..."

 Combating COVID-19

 DoD COVID-19 operations began by providing lodging support to the Department of Health and Human Services (HHS) for Department of State (DoS) officials evacuated from Wuhan, China.
-The first repatriation flight from Wuhan arrived at March Air Reserve Base, California on Jan.
+The first repatriation flight from Wuhan arrived at March Air Reserve Base, Calif. on Jan.
 29, 2020.

 On Feb.
 1, 2020, the Secretary of Defense (SECDEF) directed USNORTHCOM to execute the Global Pandemic Plan 3551-13.
 In response to this direction, USNORTHCOM and the Office of the Secretary of Defense issued health protection guidance for DoD forces and began to respond to requests for assistance in the United States.